Firbanks History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Firbanks date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence near a scenic hillside.
 The surname Firbanks is derived from the Old English words fair, which means lovely, and bank, which means bank or hill.
 However, the first portion of the name may sometimes be derived from the Old English word faern, which means fern.
-CITATION[CLOSE]

 Early Origins of the Firbanks family

-Another 115 words (8 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Firbanks History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Firbanks research.
+Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Firbanks History in all our PDF Extended History products and printed products wherever possible.

 Firbanks Spelling Variations